Jessica Cobb, Certified Aromatherapist & Content Manager

 Encourage beautiful individuality.

-Remember when you’re teaching the next generation about beauty: That best lesson you can teach is that individuality is the most beautiful thing about any person.
-Every person will have different values, different features and different strengths.
+Remember when you’re teaching the next generation about beauty: The best lesson you can teach is that individuality is the most beautiful thing about any person.
+Every person will have different values, different features, and different strengths.
 While you’re passing on your beauty wisdom, don’t forget to take a moment and appreciate the beauty that comes from within, as well as without.